scrapinghub/web-poet/docs/advanced/additional-requests.rst

 *********

-Frameworks that handle **web-poet** MUST be able to ensure that Page Objects having additional requests using the :class:`~.HttpClient` are able to work with any type of HTTP downloader implementation.
+Frameworks that handle **web-poet** MUST be able to ensure that Page Objects having additional requests using :class:`~.HttpClient` are able to work with any type of HTTP downloader implementation.

 For example, in Python, the common HTTP libraries have different types of base exceptions when something has ocurred: